 - The respite provider must meet certain prospective foster/adoptive parent eligibility criteria set forth in this policy including all the requirements for:

-- Medical Care/First Aid;
+- Medical Care/First Aid

-- Discipline/Supervision;
+- Discipline/Supervision

-- Car Safety;
+- Car Safety

-- Food/Nutrition:
+- Food/Nutrition

-- Bathrooms/Bedrooms;
+- Bathrooms/Bedrooms

-- Home Safety;
+- Home Safety

-- Health Status:
+- Health Status

-- Capacity;
+- Capacity

-- General Eligibility Criteria,
+- o General Eligibility Criteria

-- CPR Certification (current),
+- CPR Certification (current)

-- Training in: Overview of Behavioral Health Conditions & Developmental Disabilities, Consumer Rights & Confidentiality, Recognition & Reporting Abuse and Neglect, and Documentation.
-NOTE: If the prospective respite provider is an existing foster/adoptive provider, a relative or non-custodial friend of the family, items 10 through 12 are not required for credentialing.
+- Training in: Overview of Behavioral Health Conditions & Developmental Disabilities,

+Consumer Rights & Confidentiality, Recognition & Reporting Abuse and

+Neglect, and Documentation.

+If the prospective respite provider is an existing foster/adoptive provider, a relative or non-custodial friend of the family, items ten through 12 are not required for credentialing.
-- 2. The respite provider does not need to meet the following eligibility

-requirements:

-- Financial/Economic Status, Employment, and Child Care; or - Community/Support Services. - 3.
-The respite provider must meet the following family assessment criteria to become certified: - A home assessment to determine the suitability of the family's home, resources, and capacity, by the Regional Homefinding Specialist; - At least one interview with the prospective applicants in their home, by the Regional Homefinding Specialist; - Reference checks of at least three (3) individuals, not more than one (1) of which may be a relative, and one (1) of which must be interviewed in person, by the Regional Homefinding Specialist; - Criminal records and child/adult protective services checks to assure that the individual does not have a criminal or abusive background.
+- The respite provider does not need to meet the following eligibility requirements: - o Financial/Economic Status, Employment, and Child Care - Community/Support Services. - The respite provider must meet the following family assessment criteria to become certified: - A home assessment to determine the suitability of the family's home, resources, and capacity, by the Regional Homefinding Specialist; - At least one interview with the prospective applicants in their home, by the Regional Homefinding Specialist - Reference checks of at least three individuals, not more than one of which may be a

+- relative, and one of which must be interviewed in person, by the Regional Homefinding Specialist - Criminal records and child/adult protective services checks to assure that the individual does not have a criminal or abusive background.
 These will be obtained by the Regional Homefinding Specialist for respite providers identified by foster/adoptive families, kinship/relative families, and Homefinding staff.
 All other respite providers must obtain their own criminal background checks and request a child/adult protective services background check through the DHHR.